vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 <img style="padding-left: 5em" src="/assets/vdp-simple5.png"/>

->All sources of available metadata (both internal to VISTA and external) will be transformed and incorporated into one single integrated web-standard data model, which is then annotated, normalized, and enriched.
-This enhanced model is in turn is embedded back and operationalized in VISTA as a server-side, security-enabled, in-process, transactional symmetric read/write Master Data Model.
+>All sources of available metadata (both internal to VISTA and external) will be transformed and incorporated into one single integrated web-standard data model, called the Resource Description Framework, which is then annotated, categorized, normalized, and enhanced.
+This enriched model is then embedded back and operationalized in VISTA as a Node.js-based, server-side, in-process security-enabled symmetric read/write Master Data Model.

-Too many new concepts?   <!--more-->
+The devil in the details... <!--more-->

 __How to Create a Master VISTA Data Model__